 Looking for the right system

 The team started reviewing technology providers.
-After examining many solutions including Microsoft, Oracle, and SAP, the team selected LS Nav, based on Microsoft Dynamics NAV.
+After examining many solutions including Microsoft, Oracle, and SAP, the team selected the LS Retail software solution for F&B, built on Microsoft Dynamics ERP.

 Adapting the system to Starbucks’ needs

 “All our systems and infrastructure should be designed to create a connection between Starbucks staff members and customers,” says Mr. Larry Matias, CIO of Rustan Coffee and Starbucks Philippines.
 With this in mind, he initiated a new design of the POS interface.
 “The basic interface of the POS works fine, but we needed something to fit our need,” he adds.
 The team developed a new POS interface with the help of LS Retail partner Performance Advantage Systems International, Inc. (PASI).
 The new interface helps baristas take orders faster and more easily, giving them more time to talk to customers.
 “That’s one of the things I like about the F&B solution by LS Retail.
 It’s flexible, it allows us to do customizations like this.
 And unlike other solutions, we will not be stuck with the current version, as the customization we created can be easily migrated to the new version,” Mr. Matias continues.
 Starbucks just migrated all their 300 stores to the latest version of the software- in just 5 weeks.
 “Having an LS Retail partner with good support structure is important in any retail company like ours.
 PASI’s business model fits the support requirement of Starbucks,” says Mr. Matias.